lidofinance/docs/docs/guides/ipfs.md

 ## Address
 ### What is a CID
 A content identifier, or CID, is a label used to point to material in IPFS.
 CIDs are based on the content’s cryptographic hash.
 Any difference in the content will produce a different CID.
 But CIDs won't match file hashes (checksums), because CID contains additional information that the hash does not.

 ### IPFS HTTP Gateways
 An IPFS gateway is a web-based service that gets content from an IPFS network, and makes it available via HTTP protocol that all web browsers understand.
 A gateway address can look like this: `https://{CID}.ipfs.cf-ipfs.com`

-:::info
+:::note
 Some browsers support IPFS natively and can access IPFS content without gateways, using canonical addressing like
 `ipfs://{CID}/{optional path to resource}`